hical/HiCAL/CALEngine/README.md

-      --para-features       Path of the file with list of paragraph features (BMI_PARA) --qrel                Qrel file to use for judgment --max-effort          Set max effort (number of judgments) --num-iterations      Set max number of refresh iterations --training-iterations  Set number of training iterations
+      --para-features       Path of the file with list of paragraph features (BMI_PARA) --qrel                Qrel file to use for judgment --max-effort          Set max effort (number of judgments) --max-effort-factor   Set max effort as a factor of recall --num-iterations      Set max number of refresh iterations --training-iterations  Set number of training iterations
       --judgments-per-iteration  Number of docs to judge per iteration (-1 for BMI default)